$\alpha$-monogeneity of pure number fields: criterion and density: Introduction

-There is an extensive literature on monogeneity, integral bases, and pure fields, among others, see Gaál’s monograph~\cite{Gaal2019Book} for a comprehensive treatment and his recent survey~\cite{GaalSurvey2024} for an updated overview.
-More generally, for radical extensions $L(\sqrt[n]{\alpha})/L$, Smith proved a relative criterion for $\sqrt[n]{\alpha}$ to generate a power integral basis.
-When specialized to $L=\mathbb{Q}$ and the pure family $x^n-m$, this yields exactly the two local conditions in Theorem~\ref{thm:main} (square-freeness of $m$ and $\nu_p(m^p-m)=1$ for all $p\mid n$) \cite{SmithRadical2021}.
+More generally, for radical extensions $L(\sqrt[n]{\alpha})/L$, Smith in \cite{SmithRadical2021} proved a relative criterion for $\sqrt[n]{\alpha}$ to generate a power integral basis.
+When specialized to $L=\mathbb{Q}$ and the pure family $x^n-m$, this yields exactly the two local conditions in Theorem~\ref{thm:main} (square-freeness of $m$ and $\nu_p(m^p-m)=1$ for all $p\mid n$).
 Our proof has the advantage of being uniform and short in the pure case (one $p$‑adic evaluation in $(\mathbb{Z}/p^2\mathbb{Z})[X]/(X^s-m)$).
 See also \cite{Gassert2017,ElFadil2021Note} for earlier formulations in the case $x^{p^r}-a$ and the associated Wieferich‑type obstruction $a^p\equiv a\pmod{p^2}$.